Mail Order Conifer Price List

 Picea pungens ‘Corbet’ Very tight pyramidal shape, stiff blue-gray needles.
 Growth Rate: 4”/year.
 Not available

-Picea pungens ‘Haley’s Blue’, a Jerry Morris broom introduction.
+Picea pungens ‘Haley’s Blue’ A Jerry Morris broom introduction.
 From a very good tight, blue broom found growing in a tree on south Weston Pass road.
-Growth rate: 2-4”/year Small tree bands and 1 gal. pots
+Growth rate: 2-4”/year.
+Not Available

-Picea pungens ‘Marble’, Jerry Morris broom introduction.
+Picea pungens ‘Marble’ Jerry Morris broom introduction.
 Found near Marble, CO, in 1986.
 This broom was growing high in the tree and required a rifle to shoot down scion material.
 Very sharp needles and a blue-green turquoise color.
 Globe shaped.
-Growth rate: 1-3”/year Small bands bands
+Growth rate: 1-3”/year.
+Large tree bands

 Picea pungens ‘Saint Mary’s Broom’ Develops into a rounded mound, very slow growing, good blue color.
 Also known as St. Mary’s Spruce.
 Growth rate: 1-2” year.
-1 gal. pots
+Not available

 The Pines (Pinus)